JUSTICE SOCIETY OF AMERICA

 Impulse: Bart Saves the Universe (Apr.
 1999)

-28 June 1941: Ian Karkull, now a living shadow, returns from the Dark Dimension and gathers a group of super-villains (Doctor Doog, Sieur Satan, Alexander the Great, Wotan, Zor, Lightning Master & the Tarantula) to help him assassinate eight future U.S. presidents.
+28 June 1941: Ian Karkull, now a living shadow, returns from the Dark Dimension and gathers a group of super-villains (Doctor Doog, Sieur Satan, Alexander the Great, Wotan, Zor, Lightning Master and the Tarantula) to help him assassinate eight future U.S. presidents.
 The JSA, joined by their honorary members and Starman, thwarts all but the last murder.
-Doctor Fate & Nabu destroy Karkull, releasing a burst of "temporal energy" that enhances the longevity of everyone present (Atom, Doctor Fate, Flash, Green Lantern, Hawkman, Hourman, Johnny Thunder, Sandman, Spectre, Starman and non-members Hawkgirl and Joan Williams).
+Doctor Fate and Nabu destroy Karkull, releasing a burst of "temporal energy" that enhances the longevity of everyone present (Atom, Doctor Fate, Flash, Green Lantern, Hawkman, Hourman, Johnny Thunder, Sandman, Spectre, Starman plus Hawkgirl and Joan Williams).
 Doctor Fate realizes that Nabu is taking control of him whenever he dons the Helm of Nabu.
 Hourman leaves the JSA to refine his Miraclo pill, replaced by Starman.
 Green Lantern, shaken by his failure against Wotan, opts for honorary membership, naming Hawkman the new chairman.
 NOTES: This story explains the departure of Green Lantern and Hourman and the arrival of Doctor Mid-Nite and Starman, as mentioned in the final page of All-Star #7.
-This explanation for the heroes' longevity was apparently retconned by a postwar event in New History of the DC Universe #2 (Sept.
+This explanation for the heroes' longevity was duplicated by another newer event described in New History of the DC Universe #2 (Sept.
 2025).
 George Pérez drew the Hourman chapter.
-First apperaances: Doctor Doog, Adventure Comics #61; Catwoman, Batman #1; Sieur Satan, Flash #1; Alexander the Great, Flash Comics #2 (Feb.
-1940); Wotan, More Fun Comics #55; Zor, More Fun Comics #55; Lightning Master, Superman #14 (Feb.
-1942); and the Tarantula, Adventure Comics #40.
+Doctor Doog first appeared in Adventure Comics #61; Catwoman in Batman #1; Alexander the Great in Flash Comics #2 (Feb.
+1940); and Lightning Master in Superman #14 (Feb.
+1942).

 All-Star Squadron Annual #3 (1984)